2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 int main ()
 {
-    // This will reduce the computer's precision for this execution std::cout << std::setprecision(20);
+    // This will reduce and fix the computer's precision for this execution std::cout << std::setprecision(20);

     float d1(1.0);